samiralam/rules-compendium/docs/phb/6-equipment/index.md

 #### Lock [(10 GP)](/equipment/490-lock)

 A Lock comes with a key.
-Without the key, a creature can use [Thieves’ Tools](/equipment/495-thieves-tools) to pick this Lock with a successful DC 15 Dexterity ([Sleight of Hand](/sources/dnd/free-rules/playing-the-game#Skills)) check.
+Without the key, a creature can use [Thieves' Tools](/equipment/495-thieves-tools) to pick this Lock with a successful DC 15 Dexterity ([Sleight of Hand](/sources/dnd/free-rules/playing-the-game#Skills)) check.

 ---